-- Modest and appropriate relaxed attire - Tennis shoes, jeans, shorts and t-shirts for boys - Tennis shoes, jeans, shorts, t-shirts, dresses, skirts, athletic shorts and rompers for girls - Dresses and skirts must be of a modest length not to exceed 4" above the knee when measured from a kneeling position.
+- Modest and appropriate relaxed attire - Tennis shoes, jeans, shorts and t-shirts for boys - Tennis shoes, jeans, shorts, t-shirts, dresses, skirts, athletic shorts and rompers for girls - "Ripped" jeans are permitted as long as rips are small and at or below the knee - Dresses and skirts must be of a modest length not to exceed 4" above the knee when measured from a kneeling position.
 These must pass the soda can test listed above.
-Shorts or rompers must come down to fingertip length on the thigh. - Tank tops only when worn with sweaters, shrugs, or cover ups - Leggings with tops that come down to fingertip length on the thigh and cover the "bottom" completely - Open-toed sandals or crocs with a back or strap around the heel
+Shorts or rompers must come down to fingertip length on the thigh. - Tank tops only when worn with sweaters, shrugs, or cover ups - Open-toed sandals or crocs with a back or strap around the heel